Deploy Oracle Blockchain Platform Enterprise Edition on Oracle Kubernetes Engine

 Install Oracle Blockchain Platform Enterprise Edition

 1. On the Oracle Blockchain Platform Enterprise Edition page, click Download and follow the steps to download the Oracle Blockchain Platform Enterprise Edition package.
-Unzip the package, and then extract the package from the downloaded archive file.
+Extract the package from the .zip file, and then extract the package from the downloaded archive file.

 tar -xzf <distribution-package-file>